TomeuViver/SeqCode.github.io/README.md

 2. **Registering a New Species Name**
    - Creating an account and logging in
-   - Filling in required metadata
+   - Filling the required information
-   - Uploading genomic data

 3. **Quality Control Checks**
+   - Etymology
    - Understanding automated checks
-   - Verifying genome completeness

 4. **Curation and Validation**
    - The review process